 Know other hazards

-In addition, parents should be mindful of other potential car hazards.
-In the event of a crash, Zarr says, that groceries, a purse, unbuckled pets or even an unbuckled person can become a hazard for a child that is strapped in correctly – and should be secured properly before hitting the road.
+Parents should be mindful of other potential car hazards.
+In the event of a crash, Zarr says that groceries, a purse, unbuckled pets or even an unbuckled person can become a hazard for a child that is strapped in correctly – and should be secured properly before hitting the road.